T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   * *hideZero* = 0|1 (optional): `with hideZero=1` a '0' in the value will be replaced by an empty string.
   * *emptyMeansNull* = [0|1] (optional): with `emptyMeansNull` or `emptyMeansNull=1` a NULL value will be written if the value is an empty string
+  * *inputType* = number (optional).
+Typically the HTML tag 'type' will be 'text', 'textarea' or 'number' (detected automatically).
+    If necessary, the HTML tag 'type' might be forced to a specific given value.

 .. _`input-typeahead`: